buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_3_Setting_Up_Initial_App_State.md

 );
 ```

-Note: Remember to import `SelectCharacter` by doing
+Note: Remember to import `SelectCharacter` by importing it at the top of the file like this `import SelectCharacter from './Components/SelectCharacter';`

 ### 🥵 Make sure stuff is working!